Florida Aquarium: History

 Under Swanagan, The Florida Aquarium was able to return to financial stability.
 The aquarium was able to pay off approximately $3 million in debt by 2002.
 He was also able to slash the annual subsidy provided to the aquarium from the city of Tampa from $1.1 million to $700,000.
 The number of visitors to the Florida Aquarium also rose during Swanagan's tenure as CEO.
 Total yearly attendance rose from 545,000 visitors to a record high of 620,000 in 2002.
 Jeff Swanagan departed The Florida Aquarium in 2002 to become the first president of Georgia Aquarium.

 Thom Stork became President and CEO following Swanagan's departure for Georgia and continued the financial successes of his predecessor.
 In 2005, under Stork, The Florida Aquarium added Explore A Shore, a 2-acre outdoor, water adventure play area for children adjacent to the Caribbean Cantina.
 Average time spent at the aquarium doubled and response to the new water adventure zone was excellent.
 In the fall of 2008, The Florida Aquarium took one of its four galleries, Sea Hunt, and transformed the subdued gallery into the vibrant and interactive, Ocean Commotion gallery.
 Ocean Commotion brought high technology into an Aquarium for the first time, using "smart wi-fi' that was location-aware to transmit additional content and information directly to a guest's smartphone.

-In 2011, The Florida Aquarium added large sand tiger sharks to its signature exhibit, the Coral Reef, which holds 500,000 gallons of natural saltwater (delivered by barge 4 times a year) and moved their popular Dive with the Sharks program from Shark Bay to the Coral Reef with the new sand tiger sharks.
+In 2011, The Florida Aquarium added large sand tiger sharks to its signature exhibit, the Coral Reef, which holds 500,000 gallons of natural saltwater (delivered by barge 4 to 5 times a year) and moved their popular Dive with the Sharks program from Shark Bay to the Coral Reef with the new sand tiger sharks.

 Following 11 consecutive years of financial stability and operating in the black, the aquarium plans expansions over several phases for the future.
 The expansion includes new, state-of-the-art classrooms, changing exhibit space, an off-site rehabilitation and research facility and an exciting event center for hosting conventions, seminars, weddings and other special events.